pkbullock/local-ai/script-samples-ai/README.md

 So let's workout the process for this:

- - Read this sample with Heaven determine what the sample does, and generate a title and description preferrably in JSON format.
+ - Read this sample with LLM determine what the sample does, and generate a title and description preferrably in JSON format.
  - The author can be inferred from the GitHub handle
  - Convert the title into a folder friendly format
  - Infer the types of tabs needed from the scripts cmdlets